-The weight saver protects the multipurpose bay when it is empty, and secures the second battery or the CD-RW/DVD-RWdrive when they are installed in the multipurpose bay.
+The weight saver protects the multipurpose bay when it is empty, and secures the second battery when it is installed in the multipurpose bay.

 To attach the weight saver, proceed as follows:

 - 1 If another device is in the multipurpose bay, remove the device. - 2 Slide the weight saver in the direction of the arrow until it clicks into place.